jennbsanford/MTG-Collection-Tracker/README.md

 # MTG-Collection-Tracker
 Track your Magic: the Gathering card collection and decklists!
-Keeping track of your physical MTG collection can be quite troublesome, so so decided to apply software to ease the situation!
+Keeping track of your physical MTG collection can be quite troublesome, so we decided to apply software to ease the situation!

 # Features!
 This program is intended to manage and store data related to your Magic: the Gathering card collection.